-Community-based nutrition education shown to be successful in increasing calcium intakeDecember 15th, 2012 in Health /
+Community-based nutrition education shown to be successful in increasing calcium intakeDecember 15, 2012 in Medicine & Health / Health

 Today at the International Osteoporosis Foundation's Asia-Pacific Osteoporosis Meeting, researchers from the National Institute of Nutrition in Hanoi presented a new research study that showed the benefits of educational intervention in increasing calcium intake and retarding bone loss in postmenopausal women.

 Researchers carried out a controlled trial in the Red River Delta in Vietnam involving a total of 140 women.
 The women, aged 55 years, had been postmenopausal for at least 5 years, and had low dietary calcium intake (less than 400 mg/day).
 An intervention group was given nutrition education counselling over 18 months to improve calcium intake.

 After 18 months, the women in the intervention group had increased their calcium intake significantly.
 Testing showed that the intervention group's bone mass had remained stable.
 In comparison, the bone mass of the control group which had not received nutrition education, had decreased by 0.5 % (p<0.01).
 The PTH (parathyroid hormone) values in the intervention group decreased by 12 % (p<0.01) whereas in the controls, PTH increased by 32 % (p<0.001).

 In many Asian countries, levels of dietary calcium and vitamin D in the general population have been shown to be below FAO/WHO recommended levels of calcium intake.
 For pre-menopausal women and men under age 65 the recommended levels are 1000 mg/day and for postmenopausal women and men over age 65 the recommendations are for 1300 mg/day.